rickhellenthal/DevDays-BotFramework-Workshop/Labs/Lab03.md

 <br>

-The casual chit-chat like a greeting, a goodbye, et cetera, will now be handled by the QnA Maker service.

 -   Change the switch-statement and the retrieval of information from the TurnContext in `OnMessageActivityAsync` to look like this:

     ```C#